jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Feathers advocates __cover and modify__, where developers cover the legacy code with tests, and then modify it with the confidence that existing behavior hasn’t broken unintentionally.

 Legacy code doesn’t tend to have tests.
-Feathers defines legacy code as code without tests.
+Feathers even defines legacy code as code without tests.
 Unfortunately, code that was implemented without tests tends to be obdurate to having tests added to it later.

-We can’t easily add tests to obdurate code, until we’ve updated the code to make it more accommodating to test.
+We can’t easily add tests to obdurate code, until we’ve updated the code to make it more accommodating to being tested.
 But we can’t modify legacy code confidently unless we have tests to ensure we haven’t broken something.
 We’re in a Catch-22 situation.

 Feathers devotes the first 20% of his book to convincing developers to add tests to legacy code.
 He devotes the remaining 80% to relatively safe refactoring techniques one can apply to obdurate non-tested code safely making it more accommodating to tests.